-They're steps well worth taking.
-I get emails every day from people desperate to recover lost files.
-The ones who backed up don’t bother to write.
+They’re steps well worth taking.
+Answer Line gets emails every day from people desperate to recover lost files.
+The ones who backed up didn’t bother to write.

-This advice assumes your first priority is to back up your data files.
-That includes documents, spreadsheets, photos, songs, videos, and email.
+Back up your data files.
+That’s your first priority.
+Data files include documents, spreadsheets, photos, songs, videos, and email.
 In terms of locations on your hard drive, that means your library folders, appdata, and maybe your desktop.
-You can find more information in our detailed guides on setting up a solid backup protocol and even backing up for free.
+You can find more information in our how-to on backing up for free.